2i2c-org/infrastructure/docs/hub-deployment-guide/runbooks/phase3/index.md

    See [](/topic/infrastructure/config.md) for general information about hub helm chart configuration.
    ```

-2. Determine the address of the storage server that a hub on this cluster should use to connect to it.
+2. **Determine the address of the storage server that a hub on this cluster should use to connect to it**

     `````{tab-set}
     ````{tab-item} AWS